huggingface/blog/diffusers-coreml.md

 > **Note**
 >
-> Several improvements to Core ML were introduced in beta 3 and beta 4 of macOS Ventura 13.1 which are required by Apple's implementation.
+> Several improvements to Core ML have been introduced in the beta version of macOS Ventura 13.1, and they are required by Apple's implementation.
 You may get black images –and much slower times– if you use the current release version of macOS Ventura (13.0.1).
+If you can't or won't install the beta, please wait until macOS Ventura 13.1 is officially released.

 Each model repo is organized in a tree structure that provides these different variants: